2 Helpful / 0 Not

 Some fairways are very close to each other so you may need to wait on others when the course is busy.

-Other Thoughts: I've always played on weekdays and have never paid an entry fee (fee booth closed).
+Other Thoughts: I've always played on fall/winter weekdays and have never paid an entry fee (fee booth closed).
 I understand that the fee booth is staffed on during the summer and on some weekends the rest of the year.
 Fee is $10 on weekdays and $20 on weekends so is pretty steep if all you want to do is play nine holes of DG.

 Hole 1 plays near a picnic area.
 I've had a close call or two with folks walking into the fairway during play.
 On weekends this could be a significant issue.
 Other holes are clear of the public area.